rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

             if len(seq) >= min_seq_length:
                 all_seqs.append(seq)
     return all_seqs

-def longest_seq(seqs):
-    """
-    Find the longest seq in the output of all_uninterrupted_seqs
-    """
-    max_len = 0
-    max_seq = []
-    for seq in seqs:
-        if len(seq) >= max_len:
-            max_seq = seq
-            max_len = len(max_seq)
-    return max_seq
 {% endhighlight %}

 Our next result concerns the number of distinct words used in the book.

 ###*Wallace used a vocabulary of 20,584 words to write Infinite Jest*{: style="color: white"}

-By comparision, Aesop Rock has used a total of 7,392 words (more than any other rapper) in his first 35,000 lyrics (cf <http://rappers.mdaniels.com.s3-website-us-east-1.amazonaws.com/>).
-The [Brown Corpus](https://en.wikipedia.org/wiki/Brown_Corpus), which is roughly three times longer than Infinite Jest, only contains 26,126 unique words.
-To be precise, the Brown Corpus shipped with nltk contains 9,964,284 characters over 2,074,513 (not necessarily unique) words vs. 3,204,159 characters over 577,608 (not neccessarily unique) words in Inifinite Jest.
-If we restrict the Brown Corpus to it's first 3,204,159 characters we find that it is built from a vocabulary containing only 15,771 unique words.
+By comparision, Aesop Rock has used a total of 7,392 words ([more than any other rapper](http://rappers.mdaniels.com.s3-website-us-east-1.amazonaws.com/)) in his first 35,000 lyrics.
+The [Brown Corpus](https://en.wikipedia.org/wiki/Brown_Corpus), which is roughly three times longer than Infinite Jest, only contains 26,126 unique words. .

+Specifically, the Brown Corpus contains 9,964,284 characters and 2,074,513 (not necessarily unique) words, while Infinite Jest contains 3,204,159 characters and 577,608 (not neccessarily unique) words.
+Note that if we restrict the Brown Corpus to its first 3,204,159 characters we find that it is built from a vocabulary containing only 15,771 unique words.

 An issue with measuring vocabulary sizes is that suffixes may artificially inflate the number of distinct words in the set.
 To mitigate this, I used the
 Porter [Stemming](https://en.wikipedia.org/wiki/Stemming) algorithm to first remove suffixes for every word in the text.
-Here's the code I used to measure vocabulary size:
+Here's the code:
 {% highlight python %}
 def vocabulary_size(raw):
     """